angadsinghsandhu/Research/Topic Modeling Trends/Reviews/rebuttal_2.md

-# Reubttal to Review 2
+# Rebuttal to Review 2

 We appreciate your thorough analysis of our research work and the insightful comments you made on the body of knowledge in this domain.